thomas-mangin/vyos-documentation/docs/configuration/service/dhcp-server.rst

 These settings can be configured on the global level and overridden on the scope level, i.e. for individual shared networks or subnets.
 See examples below.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update send-updates
+.. cfgcmd:: set service dhcp-server dynamic-dns-update force-updates

    If set on global level, updates for all scopes will be enabled, except if explicitly disabled on the scope level.
-If unset, updates will only be sent for scopes, where ``send-updates`` is explicity enabled.
+If unset, updates will only be sent for scopes, where ``force-updates`` is explicity enabled.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update override-no-update
+.. cfgcmd:: set service dhcp-server dynamic-dns-update force-no-update

    VyOS will ignore client request to not update DNS records and send DDNS update requests regardless.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update override-client-update
+.. cfgcmd:: set service dhcp-server dynamic-dns-update force-client-update

    VyOS will override client DDNS request settings and always update both forward and reverse DNS records.